daumienebi/alice-store/README.md

   The images are hosted here on github in different folders in the store_data branch, details here : in this [branch](https://github.com/daumienebi/alice_store/tree/store_data)

 ## Todo :

-  ### App Todo :
  - Complete Firestore implementation (Cart and wishlist)
-  - Implement exceptions
+ - Implement custom exceptions
  - Privacy
-  - Translation
+ - Localization